DevEarley/NXNGwSJSaWO/README.md

 nx build
 ```

+# Git Submodules
+A Git Submodule is a repo that can be cloned by itself but it is apart of another repo.
-# The steps to adding a submodule
+## Steps to adding a submodule

 Do it manually
 1. create new repo